comegrant/dbt_docs_test/README.md

 - Git installation
 - `sous-chef` cloning
 - `sous-chef` CLI installation

-A lot of the setup steps will need to be run in powershell or terminal.
-If you use VSCode, we recommend opening a new terminal in VSCode by selecting Terminal > New Terminal.
-Otherwise, you can open a new terminal by pressing `cmd + shift + p` and selecting `View > Terminal`.

 ### 1. Setting up GitHub
 Start by making sure your GitHub account is set up correctly.